Arboretum Ventures

 Seed Round in 2019

-Lucina Health, Inc. is a data-driven enterprise SaaS company that specializes in maternity analytics, primarily serving health plans, Medicaid providers, and public entities.
-The company's flagship offering, Firefly, aggregates and analyzes both individual patient and population data in real-time, allowing for the identification of women at risk of preterm birth, typically within the first trimester.
-This platform provides personalized health improvement resources tailored to each woman's needs, facilitating better health decisions for both mothers and care managers.
-Additionally, Firefly includes a mobile app that enhances communication between the platform and patients, empowering women to take control of their pregnancy journey.
-Founded in 2008 and based in Louisville, Kentucky, Lucina Health was formerly known as Cervilenz Inc. and became a subsidiary of Unified Women's Healthcare LLC in 2020.
+Lucina Health, Inc. is a data-driven enterprise software company that specializes in maternity analytics.
+The company provides a platform that aggregates and analyzes patient and population data in real-time, aimed at health plans, Medicaid providers, and public entities.
+Central to its offerings is Firefly, a platform designed to identify women at risk of preterm birth, typically within the first trimester, and to deliver personalized health improvement resources.
+Additionally, Lucina Health offers a companion mobile app that facilitates communication between patients and the Firefly platform, empowering women to take charge of their pregnancy.
+By focusing on early intervention and optimizing care management, Lucina Health aims to improve birth outcomes and foster healthier communities.
+Established in 2008 and based in Louisville, Kentucky, Lucina Health was formerly known as Cervilenz Inc. and rebranded in 2015.
+As of January 2020, the company operates as a subsidiary of Unified Women's Healthcare LLC.

 Pear Therapeutics